 - Mind your own business.
 People that consistently broadcast how great their marriage is all over social media tend to have the most problems.
 I’m fine with sharing tidbits of our marriage and my love for Derrick.
 But for the most part, we keep our marriage off of social media.
 The same goes for family and friends.
 It’s important to keep all of these people out of your marriage.
 I am thankful for a Mom and Mother-in-law who did not meddle in our marriage.
 My Mom didn’t tell me what I should do, etc. I would ask her and my dad for tips, but their tips would always revert me back to working it out with MY spouse.
 Social media and people can easily ruin a marriage if you let it.

 - Goals + dreams.
-Do you ever just lay in bed with your SO and talk about all the things you want to do in life?
+Do you ever lie in bed with your SO and talk about everything you want to do in life?
 We’ve done this for years, and it’s cool when you can start to see those dreams come true.
 When you’re both on the same page, the sacrifices to make those goals and dreams come true don’t seem that hard.
 You both are grinding hard together.

 - All you need is love.
 Well, you do more than love to make a marriage work.
-Sometimes you can love a person, but you can’t live with them (due to other issues financially irresponsible, etc.).
+Sometimes, you can love a person, but you can’t live with them (due to other issues, financial irresponsible, etc.).
 Loving your wife or husband is a huge part of staying in a marriage, but just make sure you’re in love with them for the right reasons.
 Material things will quickly pass away, and you’re left holding the bag of misery.
-Sometimes we will ask each other, “why did you marry me?”
-Or “what about me do you love?”
-We like to remind each other why we fell in love, why we jumped into it, and why we are still together.
+Sometimes, we will ask each other, “Why did you marry me?”
+Or “What about me do you love?”
+We like to remind each other why we fell in love, jumped into it, and are still together.

 Do you have marriage tips to share?
 Drop us a line below sharing them and how long you have been with your SO!